Los Angeles, CA

 Get in touch

-The right project shows up maybe twice a year.
-It's usually someone who has a real problem, knows what they want to build, and needs someone to own the technical side - not manage it.
+The right fit shows up maybe once or twice a year.
+Usually it's someone with a real problem, a clear picture of what they want to ship, and they need a technical owner - not another layer of management.

 If that's you - tell me what you're building.